BMG-Esports/stats-api-docs/documentation/v2/requests/matchup/index.md

   - Optional.
 False includes community tournaments, true excludes them.
 If omitted, defaults to false.

 - **Entrant1SmashIds** - _Integer[]_
   - Required.
-The SmashId ID of the player(s).
+The start.gg ID of the player(s).

 - **Entrant2SmashIds** - _Integer[]_
   - Optional.
 If included, include the same number of IDs as Entrant1SmashIds.